ArduPilot/pymavlink/README.md

 ### On Windows

-Use pip to install future as for Linux.
-Lxml can be installed with a Windows installer from here : https://pypi.org/project/lxml
+Use pip to install future as for Linux. lxml can be installed with a Windows installer from here : https://pypi.org/project/lxml

 ## Installation